 On the anniversary of the japanese earthquake and tsunami Google Maps published new satellite imagery of the affected areas.
 The GeoEye high-resolution imagery covers the Northeastern coast from Hachinohe in Aomori Prefecture down to Hitachi City in Ibaraki Prefecture.
 The imagery was taken in February and March 2012.

 When you work with geospatial information, there will be days when all of your scheduled meetings and regular everyday tasks seem insignificant.
-Your business will be focused in an area that you were not expecting, because every EO company is in the
+Your business will be focused in an area that you were not expecting, because every EO company is in the disaster monitoring business.
+It’s inevitable.

 Japan’s space budget will take a hit as resources are diverted to recovery efforts following the March 11 earthquake and tsunami, but the Japanese government is determined to maintain most space investment efforts, a top Japanese official said April 13.